Search waiting | Matsusada Precision

 Fig. Input current waveform

 Because power supplies have capacitive rectification circuits and smoothing circuits, the waveform of the input current will be distorted.
 The product of the input voltage (RMS) and the input current (RMS) is apparent power.
-The integrated value of the product of input voltage and input current is active power.
+The active power is the time-averaged product of the instantaneous voltage and current over a full cycle.
 Apparent power is the power that flows in the power supply, active power is the power consumed by the power supply.
-The gap between the apparent power and active power is the power not utilized, and return into a commercial power.
+The gap between the apparent power and active power is the power not utilized, and is returned to the power grid.

 Active power =